Yxwww/notes/frontend_frameworks/vue.md

 </script>
 ```

-There is this imperitive two way data binding happens under the hood.
+There is imperitive two way data binding happens under the hood.
+Changing input will directly modify user.physique.weight in the state.

 ```html
 <label for="weight">Weight</label><input type="text/submit/hidden/button" :value="physique.weight" @input="updateUserPhysique" placeholder="Enter your weight here" name="weight" value="">
 ```

 Uses proper v-bind, event listener instead.
+So this part is the same as polymer

 ## Polymer